Updated: Dec 27, 2020

 I noticed that it wasn’t a couple like us, they obviously just met in Cape Town.
 Probably in a hostel or hotel and went for a hike together.
 One of the first reasons I noticed it was: the talking.

 The man couldn’t stop talking, not for literally one second.
 He tried to impress her with stories of his life and other adventurous things he’d done, that he completely missed the point of the whole hike.
 Being on top of that mountain and just letting the view, wind, sun and energy through your body.
-It seemed like he didn’t want to embarrass her on their maybe first date by not talking with her or just being silent for a couple of minutes.
+It seemed like he didn’t want to embarrass himself on their maybe first date by not talking with her or just being silent for a couple of minutes.

 It was in that moment, that I was really grateful for my long-lasting relationship with my wife.
 We were sitting there, both completely quiet for 15-20 minutes and not talking anything.
 Just embracing the moment together.
 By not talking with each other, we communicated more than the "couple" next to us.